-- Computer mode is used when the analyzer is connected to a computer with a dedicated interface program such as APICOM.
-More information regarding APICOM can be found in later in this or on the Teledyne API website at http://www.teledyne-api.com/software/apicom/. - Interactive mode is used with a terminal emulation programs such as HyperTerminal or a "dumb" computer terminal.
-The commands that are used to operate the analyzer in this mode are listed in Table 4-26.
+- Computer mode is used when the analyzer is connected to a computer with a dedicated interface program such as APICOM. - Interactive mode is used with a terminal emulation programs such as HyperTerminal or a "dumb" computer terminal.
+The commands that are used to operate the analyzer in this mode are listed in Table 4-25.